Digital Headache Diary pilot for Migraine Care at Oxford University Hospitals

 Headache App for Patients

-The Migrevention Headache App is a user-friendly mobile application that acts as a digital headache diary.
-It empowers patients to take control of their condition by easily recording headache episodes, medication use and effectiveness, potential triggers, and relieving factors.
+The Migrevention Headache App is a user-friendly mobile application that functions as a digital headache diary.
+It enables patients to systematically record headache episodes, medication use and effectiveness, potential triggers, and relieving factors as part of their routine self-management.

 The app makes it easier to share accurate information with your clinician, supporting more personalised advice and faster, more effective treatment decisions.
 It may also help reduce the risk of Medication Overuse Headache by giving you clearer insights into your medication patterns.